On-Site Drinking Water Well Program

 Plugging an Abandoned Well

 It is not uncommon for wells to quit functioning or to fail to produce water after a certain period of time.
 In these cases, a replacement well may need to be drilled.
 If this happens, the old well needs to be properly abandoned (plugged) so that contaminants can't enter the aquifer via the old well.
 Plugging of an abandoned well must be done in accordance with state and local requirements and performed ONLY by a licensed well driller.
 After the well is plugged, an abandoned well record will be provided to the well owner and sent to the health department for review.

 Complaint investigation is one part of On-Site Drinking Water Well Program.
 Residents within the district can file a written request to BEDHD regarding water supply problem or other potential health hazard.
 Once BEDHD receives the request for investigation, a sanitarian will investigate the complaint and, if warranted, require that corrections be made to remedy the situation.
-To download a complaint form, visit the "Forms" webpage.
+Visit our "Complaints" webpage.